ioi/ioi.github.io/checklist.md

 There are several required and desirable features in networking infrastructure for an IOI:

-- required: the ability to prevent communication between PCs and outside world
+- the ability to prevent communication between PCs and outside world
+- sufficient speed:
+    - 1 Gbps for contestant machines
+    - 1 Gbps for grading workers
+    - preferably 10 Gpbs for servers
+    - preferably 10 Gpbs for backbone between switches
-- desirable: support for multicast for imaging (preferably at Gigabit to all hosts, or at least 100 Mbps).
+- desirable: support for multicast for imaging.
 Do a quick calculation of the time needed to re-image all computers.
 - desirable: intuitive IP addressing scheme to allow for quick diagnosis

 To prevent contestant PCs communicating, there are several options: